ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc worker-pool create vpc-gen2`
 {: #cli_worker_pool_create_vpc_gen2}

-Add a worker pool to a VPC Generation 2 compute cluster.
+Add a worker pool to a VPC cluster.
 No worker nodes are created until you [add zones](#cli_zone-add-vpc-gen2) to the worker pool.
 {: shortdesc}

 ```sh